 - We value high quality teaching for all learners and actively monitor teaching and learning in the school.
 For more information on our approach, please see our teaching and learning policy on the school website.

 - We aim to create a learning environment which is flexible enough to meet the needs of all members of our school community.
 We monitor progress of all learners, and staff continually assess ensuring that learning is taking place.
-Our whole school system for monitoring progress includes regular pupil progress meetings, and staff engage in coaching and supervision.
+Our whole school system for monitoring progress includes regular pupil progress meetings alongside staff engagement in coaching and supervision.

 How we Identify SEND